Fintech platform Refyne on Wednesday said it had raised $82 million in its Series B funding led by Tiger Global.

 “We built Refyne on the notion that everyone should be able to manage their personal finances without the threat of falling into debt traps due to liquidity shortfalls between pay cycles,” said Chitresh Sharma, CEO, and Co-Founder, of Refyne.

 The latest funding round was joined by existing investors QED and partners of DST Global, among others.

 The company has partnered with more than 150 organizations, catering to over 700,000 employees.
 It expects to reach more than 3 million employees in 12 months.

-In less than a year, Refyne’s transacting user base has grown 68x and the platform recorded a 165x increase in the number of transactions over the period, underscoring the liquidity gap being addressed by EWA.
+Refyne’s transacting user base in less than a year has grown 68x.
+The platform recorded a 165x increase in the number of transactions over the period, underscoring the liquidity gap being addressed by EWA.

 The Series B funding will propel Refyne’s position as an innovative product in India’s fiercely competitive fintech space that is simplifying personal finance for the masses on a mega scale.

-The funds will be used for product development, expansion of the team, and to ramp up various business functions, said the company.
+The funds will be used for product development, team expansion, and ramp up various business functions, said the company.

 “We believe Refyne will be the preferred partner for large employers that want to offer Earned Wage Access,” said Alex Cook, Partner, Tiger Global.

 Refyne’s partner companies include Practo, TeamLease, CARS24, Tenon, Shadowfax, Rebel Foods, Acko, BlackBuck, Arti Group, Cafe Coffee Day, among several others.